Monotone Equilibrium in Matching Markets with Signaling: Unique Stronger Monotone CSE

 We first consider a stronger monotone pooling CSE.
 This is a type of stronger monotone CSE when $t_{\ell }=t_{h}=t^{\ast }.$ Every seller of type above $z_{\ell }=z_{h}=z^{\ast }$ enters the market with the pooled action $ s^{\ast }$.

 where each condition holds with equality if $z^{\ast }>\underline{z}.$

-\begin{theorem} For only a single feasible reaction $t^{\ast }>0, $ the only possible stronger monotone pooling CSE is a stronger monotone pooling CSE with $z^{\ast }>\underline{z}$ and $s^{\ast }>0$ that satisfy (\ref{pooling_sender1}) and (\ref{pooling_receiver1}), each with equality.
-For only a single feasible reaction, $t^{\ast }=0,$ the only possible stronger monotone pooling CSE is a stronger monotone pooling CSE with $z^{\ast }=\underline{z}$ and $s^{\ast }=0$. \end{theorem}
+\begin{theorem} Given only a single feasible reaction $0\leq t^{\ast }<\overline{t},$ a stronger monotone CSE is pooling.
+Furthermore, for only a single feasible reaction $0<t^{\ast }<\overline{t},$ the only possible stronger monotone pooling CSE is a stronger monotone pooling CSE with $z^{\ast }>\underline{z}$ and $s^{\ast }>0$ that satisfy (\ref {pooling_sender1}) and (\ref{pooling_receiver1}), each with equality.
+For only a single feasible reaction, $t^{\ast }=0,$ the only possible stronger monotone pooling CSE is a stronger monotone pooling CSE with $z^{\ast }= \underline{z}$ and $s^{\ast }=0$. \end{theorem}

 When there is only one feasible reaction $t^{\ast }\in \mathbb{R} _{+}$, a stronger monotone CSE cannot include a separating part, so all senders who enter the market choose a pooled action $s^{\ast }$.
 Whether or not all senders and receivers enter the market and whether or not all senders on the market chooses zero action depend on whether the single feasible reaction is zero or strictly positive.